WHY CST?

 TECHNOLOGY

-The vehicles, which travel on wheels and have an electric drive with induction rails, operate in three-track tunnels with a constant speed of around 30 kilometres per hour.
+Tried and tested technologies are used.
 The goods are transported on pallets or in modified containers.
 Thanks to refrigeration-compatible transport vehicles, the transport of fresh and chilled goods is also possible.
+This system technology is characterised by high operational reliability, low energy requirements, high throughput and a simple design.

 LEGAL BASIS